 Situated at the end of the Praça do Comércio, Rua Augusta Arch is a grand Arc de Triomphe that opens to one of the most iconic avenues of the city.
 It is the Rua Augusta, a place where shops and restaurants of all kinds are located.

 Originally designed as a bell tower in the 18th century, the building was then transformed into an ornamented arch after more than a century.
-The structure is filled with historical figures and coat of arms of Portugal.
+The structure is filled with historical figures and a coat of arms of Portugal.

 The street deserves a slow and patient promenade.
 It is also worth climbing the arch to enjoy some pleasant views.